sarowarhosen01/Pv6-Addressing-RIPng-RIP-Next-Generation-Dynamic-Routing-Cisco-Routers-Switches/README.md

 | PC1    | NIC                    | 2001:db8:1::10/64            | /64    | 2001:db8:1::1             |
 | PC2    | NIC                    | 2001:db8:3::10/64            | /64    | 2001:db8:3::1             |

-*(Update this table with your actual addresses from the .pkt file)*

 ## Configuration Highlights